Politics

 The original framework included 28 points — among them provisions for long-term security guarantees for Ukraine — but was reduced to 22 points after negotiations in Geneva, Trump said.

-A senior Ukrainian official told CNN that Kyiv rejected three elements of the draft plan: transferring the remaining unoccupied part of the eastern Donbas region to Russia, reducing the army's 600,000 troops, and abandoning the possibility of NATO membership.
+A senior Ukrainian official told CNN that Kyiv rejected three elements of the draft plan: withdrawing from the unoccupied part of eastern Donbas region to Russia, reducing the army to 600,000 troops, and abandoning the possibility of NATO membership.

 While Trump vowed to bring a swift end to the Russia-Ukraine war, his efforts have failed to achieve a breakthrough in his first 10 months in office as Moscow continues to reject a ceasefire and pushes sweeping territorial demands.